AdobeDocs/discontinued.en/help/guide-1/device-graph.md

 * Legacy Analytics ID's are not supported.
 Only visitors with Experience Cloud ID's are stitched.
 * If your organization uses a Private Graph, new devices take up to 24 hours to be stitched.
-* Third-party device graphs are not supported.
+* 3rd-party device graphs are not supported.